From Our Founder

 Thank you for visiting the Cognition Labs website.

-CogniLens provides the quick easy opportunity to change the look of text to suit the individual’s unique visual perceptual needs.
-Whether you are “dyslexic,” a second language learner trying to read English, or just feel better when text is bigger or looks different, this app will help you.
+CogniLens provides the easy opportunity to change the look of text to suit the individual’s unique visual perceptual needs.
+Whether you are “dyslexic,” a second language learner trying to read English, or just feel better when text is bigger or looks different, this app can help.
+For teachers, Learning Specialists and Educational Therapists working with struggling readers, CogniLens provides an additional layer of support to research-based teaching practices.

 Questions or feedback?
 Feel free to share your thoughts.
 Contact us.